cristiangyal/ROPUG_Files/README.md

 # ROPUG_Files
-Romania Power BI and Modern Excel UG Repo
+Romania Power BI and Modern Excel UG Repository

-Each ZIP File has in the name the Date, Speaker Name and Session title Each ZIP file contains one or more files
+Each ZIP File has in the name the Date, Speaker Name and Session title.
+Each ZIP file contains one or more files